,

 Fujitsu AI platform security features protecting enterprise data with vulnerability scanning

 When the scanner finds something, automated systems generate guardrails and apply them without human intervention.
 Pre-execution guardrails block suspicious prompts before they reach the model.
-Runtime guardrails prevent inappropriate outputs from being delivered to users.
+Runtime guardrails prevent inappropriate outputs from reaching users.

-For organizations that lack dedicated AI security teams, this automation maintains enterprise-grade security posture without requiring expertise that may not exist internally.
+For organizations without dedicated AI security teams, this automation keeps enterprise grade security in place without requiring expertise that may not exist in house.

 Continuous Learning Without Babysitting